- APS Landing Page

 WASC Senior College and University Commission

-Based largely on existing groups, Institutional Review Process committees form representing leadership, faculty, staff, and students throughout the entire institution.
-After receiving guidance on the process, committees complete a Self-Review of WSCUC Standards and write a Self-Study Report.
-When finalized in the fall 2022 term, committees will be posted here.
+Based largely on existing groups, Institutional Review Process committees formed in the Fall of 2022 representing leadership, faculty, staff, and students throughout the entire institution.
+After receiving guidance on the process, committees completed a Self-Study of WSCUC Standards that are being used to write the Institutional Report starting in Fall, 2023.

 Frequently Asked Questions